Black holes, white holes, and near-horizon physics: Black-to-white bounce: Compact transition region

 Since the denominator is non-negative we see

 Regardless of the sign of $\dot s(t)$, or the sign of $h(2m)$, the product $\dot s(t) \; (1-2m/r) $ will certainly flip sign as one crosses the na{\"i}ve horizon at $r=2m$.
-So the NEC (and so, automatically, also the WEC, SEC, and DEC) is definitely violated in parts of the black-to-white transition region.
+Therefore, the NEC is definitely violated in parts of the black-to-white transition region.
+Furthermore, this automatically implies that the WEC, SEC, and DEC are also violated in parts of the black-to-white transition region.

-\paragraph{TEC:} The trace energy condition (TEC) is important mainly for historical reasons~\cite{twilight}, though these is currently some resurgence of interest in this long-abandoned energy condition.
+\paragraph{TEC:} The trace energy condition (TEC) is important mainly for historical reasons~\cite{twilight}, though there is currently some resurgence of interest in this long-abandoned energy condition.
 (The TEC is useful for ordinary laboratory matter, but is already known to be violated by the equation of state for the material in the deep core of neutron stars, and in fact for any ``stiff'' system where $w\equiv p/\rho$ exceeds ${1/\sqrt{3}}$.)